Wool Production Process | Difference between Worsted and Woollen Systems

 Carding

 All the fibres are carded.
-Fine wire teeth mounted on a cylinder separate the fibres and make them somewhat, almost totally parallel.
+Fine wire teeth mounted on a cylinder separate the fibres and make them somewhat, almost totally, parallel.
 This procedure also removes remaining vegetable matter from the fibre.
-Yarns that have been carded are known as woolen yarns.
-Woolen yarns are carded only, and the fibres are rather random in arrangement.
-They still contain foreign matter which is removed by carbonization. i.e. treating with acid.
+Yarns that have been carded are known as woollen yarns.
+Woollen yarns are carded only, and the fibres are rather random in arrangement.
+They still contain foreign matter which is removed by carbonisation. i.e., treating with acid.

 Spinning

 Spinning puts in the needed twists.
-The slivers are wound from spool to another and while doing so the yarn is provided a twist.
-These yarns are much thicker as compared to cotton and silks.
+The slivers are wound from one spool to another, and while doing so, the yarn is provided a twist.
+These yarns are much thicker as compared to cotton and silk.
 The yarns are sold to weavers on these spools or in skeins.

 Twisting

-Twisting is spinning tow, three or four yarns together.
-Two ply yarns are used for weaving and machine-knitting.
-Three and four plies are utilized for hand-knitting.
+Twisting is spinning two, three or four yarns together.
+Two-ply yarns are used for weaving and machine knitting.
+Three and four plies are utilised for hand-knitting.

 Reeling